TechRuler/AchievableScript/README.md

 - **Code Editing:** Edit code with syntax highlighting, autocomplete feature to increase codeing speed and other editing features.
 - **Sidebar for File Management:** Manage files and folders with a built-in sidebar.
 - **File Operations:** Perform operations such as renaming, removing, and creating files and directories.
+-  **Modern UI**: Designed with a modern look and feel using Tkinter.

+## Technology Stack

+"My-Editor" is built using **Tkinter**, a Python library for creating graphical user interfaces.
+Tkinter provides a simple and efficient way to create desktop applications with Python.

 # Contributing
 Contributions are welcome!
 If you want to contribute to My-Editor, fork the repository and submit a pull request.